 This document is not exhaustive.
-XR is a rapidly evolving space, and XRA is committed to updating this document through the addition of new standalone chapters as the industry and technology develop.
+XR is a rapidly evolving space and XRA is committed to updating this document as the industry and technology develops.

 This information is grounded in human physiology, psychology, and ergonomics to achieve better user comfort and safety.
 While the member companies of the XRA are evolving our XR technology in different ways, the attributes and capabilities of our users remain the same.